GeorgiaMap/recycling/georgia/README.md

 <b>Volunteers welcome!</b> &nbsp;We need your help keeping our recycling <a href="https://docs.google.com/spreadsheets/d/1YmfBPEFpfmaKmxcnxijPU8-esVkhaVBE1wLZqPNOKtY/edit#gid=1924677788">Google Sheet</a> current.
 Add comments to rows or <a href="/localsite/info/input/">Contact&nbsp;Us</a> for editor access if you have more than a few&nbsp;updates.<br><br>

+<b>Questions</b><br>
+In the Georgia EPD excel files, the business locations are categorized as transfer stations, manufacturers recyclers and recycling processors.
+Is any sorting of the waste performed at the plastic transfer stations  before being sent for recycling?<br><br>

+What is the distinction between manufacturer recyclers and recycling processor businesses for plastics?

 </div>

 # Georgia Recycling